Skip to main content

 tech radar plugin ui

-Service backed plugins
+Service backend plugins

 The Lighthouse plugin, for example, makes requests to the lighthouse-audit-service.
 The lighthouse-audit-service is a microservice which runs a copy of Google's Lighthouse library and stores the results in a PostgreSQL database.

-lighthouse plugin backed to microservice and database
+lighthouse plugin backend to microservice and database

-The software catalog in Backstage is another example of a service backed plugin.
+The software catalog in Backstage is another example of a service backend plugin.
 It retrieves a list of services, or "entities", from the Backstage Backend service and renders them in a table for the user.

-Third-party backed plugins
+Third-party backend plugins

-The CircleCI plugin is an example of a third-party backed plugin.
+The CircleCI plugin is an example of a third-party backend plugin.
 CircleCI is a SaaS service which can be used without any knowledge of Backstage.
 It has an API which a Backstage plugin consumes to display content.

 Requests going to CircleCI from the user's browser are passed through a proxy service that Backstage provides.
 Without this, the requests would be blocked by Cross Origin Resource Sharing policies which prevent a browser page served at https://example.com from serving resources hosted at https://circleci.com.